ossuminc/riddl/doc/src/hugo/content/introduction/what-can-riddl-do.md

 ---

 RIDDL is a software specification language.
-As a consequence of it being a language, it has a software tool, `riddlc`, that can be used to do a variety of things.
-Most of those things involve reading riddl input files checking them, and producing some output file(s).
+As a consequence of it being a language, it has a software tool, `riddlc` (riddl compiler), that can be used to do a variety of things.
+Most of those things involve reading riddl input files, checking them, and producing some output file(s).

 ## Input